 Mental Health Problems Affect Many Women After Childbirth

-Complications from pregnancy and childbirth can have extraordinary mental and emotional effects on the mother, many which go undiagnosed.
+Pregnancy and childbirth can have extraordinary mental and emotional effects on the mother, many of which go undiagnosed.

 Having a baby can be one of the most exciting and fulfilling new challenges.
 Alongside the late-night feedings and diaper changes, however, many women have to deal with mental health problems that their husbands do not.

 The "baby blues," where women experience bouts of crying and sadness in the week following childbirth, affects at least half of all mothers.
 The Cleveland Clinic estimates that 50–75% of women experience these symptoms.

 Up to 15% of those women will develop full-blown postpartum depression, with symptoms such as frequent crying, anxiety, irritability, and fatigue.
 Those symptoms can last from a few weeks up to a full year.

 Part of what can be challenging about treating PPD is that it presents differently in different women.
 For some new mothers, it’s an intense anxiety about failing their new child, while for others it has more of the hallmarks of traditional, clinical depression (such as a lack of interest in usual activities and feelings of sadness).